Specifications of a Cellular Modem

 Evaluating the cellular generation is only part of the equation when comparing cellular modem specifications.

-The next vitally important cellular modem specification to pay attention to the cellular bands the modem supports to ensure that it is a good fit for the carriers you intend to connect to.
+The next vitally important cellular modem specification to pay attention to is the cellular bands the modem supports to ensure it is a good fit for the carriers you intend to connect to.

-These cellular bands are the invisible highways in the sky that the cell towers use to communicate - think of them like TV channels but broadcasting mobile internet.
+These cellular bands are the invisible highways in the sky that cell towers use to communicate—think of them like TV channels but broadcasting mobile internet.
 Some of these channels travel further, and others support faster speeds.
 A modem that can tune into as many channels as possible is very important for maximum coverage and performance.

-In general, higher-end and more modern modems have significantly more support for various frequency bands, and some routers even support manual band selection - allowing you to override what the tower assigns to you for even more performance tuning potential in challenging signal situations.
+In general, higher-end and more modern modems support more frequency bands, and some devices even support manual band selection, allowing you to override what the tower assigns for even more performance tuning potential in challenging signal situations.

-It pays to dive deep into the specifications to ensure you invest in gear that will remain relevant in the future.
+It pays to examine the specifications thoroughly to ensure that you invest in gear that will remain relevant in the future.

 For more on the current frequency bands each carrier utilizes: